apache/incubator-devlake/backend/python/README.md

 # Pydevlake

-Pydevlake is a framework for writing plugins plugins for [DevLake](https://devlake.apache.org/).
+Pydevlake is a framework for writing plugins for [DevLake](https://devlake.apache.org/) in Python.
 The framework source code can be found in [here](./pydevlake).